-Pour red cake batter into bottom of pan.
-Carefully pour remaining white batter over red batter in pan.
+3. Pour red cake batter into bottom of pan.
+Carefully pour the white batter over red batter in pan.
 Carefully pour blue batter over white batter.
-(The blue batter does not need to cover the white batter completely, it looks better if it just forms a ring in the center of the white batter.)
+(The blue batter does not need to cover the white batter completely).
 When you add the batter to the pan, do not mix with a spoon.
 Just pour it in so the colors don't mix but rather, just rest on top of each other in the pan.

 Store loosely covered at room temperature.